 Unfortunately, carrageenan is considered a questionable ingredient by some because some evidence suggests that it may have a carcinogenic effect on dogs.
 The long-term effect of this ingredient, however, are unknown.

-The remaining ingredients used in this Eagle Pack Turkey Formula Canned Food recipe consist primarily of flavors and supplements.
+The remaining ingredients used in this canned recipe consist primarily of flavors and supplements.
 This recipe includes both synthetic vitamins and synthetic minerals, all of which offer limited bioavailability for dogs – natural sources for key nutrients are always more valuable (things like fresh fruits and vegetables).

 It is good to see that some of the minerals are chelated, however.
 Chelated are mineral supplements that have been chemically bound to protein molecules which improves their bioavailability for dogs.
 This recipe could benefit from some dried fermentation products at the end of the list.

-Overall, this Eagle Pack Turkey Formula Canned Food recipe can be considered a high-quality source of balanced nutrition for dogs in all life stages.
+Overall, this wet food can be considered a high-quality source of balanced nutrition for dogs in all life stages.
 This recipe starts off strong with two fresh meats as the primary ingredients (and the main sources of protein).

 Next comes a whole grain and a supplementary source of dietary fiber to support your dog’s healthy and regular digestion.
 You will also find that this recipe includes chelated minerals and other healthy supplements.